Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/fiend/nalfeshnee.md

 NoteIcon: monster
 BestiaryType: fiend (demon)
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 62, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Nalfeshnee](2-Mechanics/CLI/bestiary/fiend/nalfeshnee.md)
 *Source: Monster Manual p.
 62, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries.
 Available in the SRD.*